catamphetamine/react-pages/README.md

   }

   // (optional)
+  // Initializes Redux state before performing
-  // Preloads data before performing page rendering.
+  // page preloading and rendering.
   //
-  // If this function returns an object then this object
+  // If defined, this function must return an object
-  // will be the initial Redux state.
+  // which is gonna be the initial Redux state.
   //
   // `request` is the original HTTP request for the webpage.
   // It can be used, for example, to load the currently
   // logged in user info (user name, user picture, etc).
   //
-  preload: async (httpClient, { request }) => ({})
+  initialize: async (httpClient, { request }) => ({})
   // (or same without `async`: (httpClient, { request }) => Promise.resolve({})

   // (optional)